 Consular Travel Advice

-Due to terrorism, political instability, and other ongoing security concerns, Canada (GAC) and Australia (DFAT) advise reconsidering travel (or avoiding nonessential travel) to this country.
-U.S. (DOS) and U.K. (FCO) have more limited warnings.
+Due to terrorism, political instability, and other ongoing security concerns, Canada (GAC) advises avoiding travel to the Chittagong Hill Tracts.
+US (DOS), UK (FCO), and Australia (DFAT) have more limited warnings.

 High risk of attack by domestic and/or transnational terrorist groups exists throughout the country, especially in Dhaka.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.